 Inoculation was made from Petri dishes with the fully grown fungal cells, and sterile distilled water was used to wash the surface of the plate.
 The plate was scraped with a sterile glass handle to obtain the spore suspension.
-The suspension was liquated and the concentration of 2.4 imes 105 spores / mL was determined using a Neubauer chamber and an optical microscope.
+The suspension was liquated and the concentration of 2.4×10^5 spores / mL was determined using a Neubauer chamber and an optical microscope.
 Then, 50 μL of the suspension was inoculated in a flow chamber into the tubes containing the culture medium.
 Tubes were kept at $(25,0 \pm 1,0)$ °C in a growth chamber (Eletrolab, model EL202) with 12 h of photoperiod.

-A solid-phase microextraction (SPME) assay containing a DVB / CAR / PDMS (Divinylbenzene / Carboxene / Polymethylsiloxane 50/ 30 mm, Supelco) fiber was placed into the tube headspace for 35 min at $(25,0 \pm 1,0)$ °C.
+A solid-phase microextraction (SPME) was performed from the third day of culture to the seventh day of culture.
+The SPME assay containing a DVB / CAR / PDMS (Divinylbenzene / Carboxene / Polymethylsiloxane 50/30 mm, Supelco) fiber was placed into the tube headspace for 35 min at $(25,0 \pm 1,0)$ °C.